ionStici/frontend/4-ts/types.md

 The `tsconfig.json` file that is placed in the root of the project, contains the enforced rules for the TypeScript compiler.
 By including a config file, we can use the `tsc` command without any arguments.

+When the compiler notices an error, it will complain when running `tsc` and also by showing a red squiggly line below the code in the editor.

 <br>

 ## Type Inferences